afkarxyz/Twitter-X-Media-Batch-Downloader/README.md

 ## Download

-- Download the latest version of [TwitterXMediaBatchDownloader](https://github.com/afkarxyz/Twitter-X-Media-Batch-Downloader/releases/download/v1.7/TwitterXMediaBatchDownloader.exe)
+- Download the latest version of [TwitterXMediaBatchDownloader](https://github.com/afkarxyz/Twitter-X-Media-Batch-Downloader/releases/download/v1.8/TwitterXMediaBatchDownloader.exe)
 - If you're familiar with **userscripts**, please install it [here](https://greasyfork.org/en/scripts/523157-twitter-x-media-batch-downloader)

 ## Features

 - Uses the powerful `gallery-dl` library, similar to `yt-dlp`
-- The ability to download media from **Withheld Account** _(maybe requires checking the **Use gallery-dl API** option)_
+- The ability to download media from **Withheld Account**
 - Option to choose the media type to download: **All Media** (Image + GIF + Video) or just **Image/GIF/Video**
 - Download images and videos in original quality